spetrescu/writing-guide/README.md

 # writing-guide
-Do you need to write a text eloquently?
-Do you need help with structuring already existing ideas into an essay or report?
-Or, do you want to generally work on improving your writing?
-Well, this repo contains useful resources that for improving writing skills.
+Would you like to write a text eloquently?
+Are you in need of help with structuring already existing ideas into an essay or report?
+Or, even better, would you like to improve your writing skills overall?
+Well, then you're in the right place, as this repository contains useful resources for all of the above.
 Might be of interest to students, researchers, and practitioners.

 ### Guidelines for structuring writing
 1. Structure for writing Introduction (for paper/essay): [CARS model](https://libguides.usc.edu/writingguide/CARS)